grnet/icaas/docs/architecture.rst

   container = icaas
   object = wordpress-4.1.2-0.diskdump.log

+For security reasons, in latest versions of ICaaS, only the `manifest` section is present in the manifest.
+The agent may use the url provided there to fetch all the other sections.
 The `service` section hosts information on how to contact the ICaaS service to report the status.
 The Authentication URL of a Synnefo deployment and the user's token are listed under the `synnefo` section.
 The `image` section hosts the source URL as well as information about the resulting image.
 Finally, the `log` section points to the Pithos location where the log file will be uploaded.

 The Agent VM
 ------------